Alcoholism and the Codependent Relationship

 Am I Codependent?

 A difficult relationship is not necessarily one that is codependent, but it is important to recognize the signs.
-If you are struggling in your relationship, whether your partner drinks too much or not, know the signs of codependency so you can take steps to make positive changes if you recognize them in yourself and your partner:
+If you are struggling in your relationship, whether your partner drinks too much alcohol or not, know the signs of codependency so you can take steps to make positive changes if you recognize them in yourself and your partner:

 - You have a tendency to rescue people, take responsibility for others, and make sacrifices for people.